“Good Moms have sticky floors, messy kitchens, laundry piles, and happy kids.”

 Helping with household chores makes them feel proud of themselves.

 And yes, you can have a clean house, supper on the table and still spend time with your kids.
-I share a free resource at the end of this article.
+Get a copy of the FREE Balanced Mom Checklist and get started today!

 Quotes about good moms with sticky floors and the often quoted poem, “Babies Don’t Keep” are excuses.